For Epic Cheers go-live support, please contact NYP IS at nypres.service-now.com/nyp-portal or 212-746-4357

 2. Responsibilities of Systems Processing Passwords

-All Weill Cornell Medicine systems—including, but not limited to, servers, applications, and websites that are hosted by or for Weill Cornell Medicine—must be designed to accept passwords and transmit them with proper safeguards.
+All WCM systems—including, but not limited to, servers, applications, and websites that are hosted by or for WCM—must be able to accept, store, and transmit passwords with proper safeguards following this policy and industry best practices.

-• Passwords must never be stored in clear, readable format.
+• Passwords must never be stored in clear, readable, or easily reversable formats like plaintext or Base64 encoding.
 Reasonably strong, brute-force resistant hashing methods or encryption must always be used.
-Hashing, including salting and peppering (if possible), should be used in lieu of encryption.
+Hashing, including salting and peppering (if possible), should be used in lieu of encryption where supported.
+Hashing methods and configurations should follow industry best practices, such as using Argon2id or scrypt.

-• Hashed or encrypted passwords must never be accessible to unauthorized individuals.
+• Hashed or encrypted passwords must never be accessible to unauthorized Workforce Members.

 • Passwords must never be stored as part of a login script, program, or automated process.

-• Where any of the above items are not supported, a variance request should be submitted to ITS for review pursuant to ITS policy 11.20 – Variances.
-Appropriate authorizations and access control methods must be implemented to ensure only a limited number of authorized individuals have access to passwords.
+• Where any of the above items are not supported, a variance request should be submitted to ITS for review.
+Appropriate authorizations and access control methods must be implemented to ensure only a limited number of authorized Workforce Members have access to passwords.

 3. Password Requirements